dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_to_mesh.rst

    Otherwise the generated mesh will just be a chain of edges.

 Fill Caps
-   If the profile spline is cyclic, fill the ends of the generated mesh with N-gons.
+   If the profile spline is cyclic, fill the ends of the generated mesh with n-gons.

 Properties